Carpk/ShawnKlein/_posts/2016-03-15-troubleshooting-nginx.md

 logo: 'assets/images/logo.png'
 ---

 Recently after installing nginx on a Ubuntu Server and completed setting up up configurations along with a basic index.html page, I was unable to connect to the URL or ping the ip address.
-The connection kept giving me a 408 request timed out error code.
+The connection kept giving me a "request timed out" error.

 I ssh'd to the server and ran a series of codes to check that nginx was running, this was my first step to make sure nginx was up and running: